 (GE Packaged Power, Inc.)

-This CONSENT AND AGREEMENT (this “Consent”), dated as of _________, 2001 between GE Packaged Power, INC., a Delaware corporation (the “Obligor”), FOUNTAIN VALLEY POWER LLC, a limited liability company (the “Assignor”) and UNION BANK OF CALIFORNIA, N.A. in its capacity as collateral agent (together with its successors and assigns, the “Agent”) for the benefit of the Secured Parties.
+This CONSENT AND AGREEMENT (this “Consent”), dated as of _________, 2001 between GE Packaged Power, INC., a Delaware corporation (the “Obligor”), FOUNTAIN VALLEY POWER LLC, a limited liability company (the “Assignor”) and UNION BANK OF CALIFORNIA, N.A. in its capacity as collateral agent (together with its successors and assigns, the “Agent”) for the benefit of the Secured Parties [can we state who these parties are or somehow define?].

 WITNESSETH:

 WHEREAS, the Obligor and E-Next Generation, L.L.C. (the “Purchaser”), through its agent, Enron North America Corp., have entered into the Agreement for the Purchase of Six LM6000 Enhanced Sprint Gas Turbine Generator Sets, dated as of January [__], 2001 between the Obligor, Enron North America Corp., as agent, and Purchaser (as amended, modified, restated, amended and restated or supplemented from time to time, the “Assigned Agreement”);

+[Missing one recital link: Insert recital regarding previous assignments to Fountain Valley and/or Contractor.]

 WHEREAS, the Assignor has entered into the Credit Agreement, dated as of March __, 2001 (as amended, supplemented, amended and restated, restructured or otherwise modified from time to time, including any refinancing in whole or in part thereof, the “Credit Agreement”), among the Assignor, certain other borrowers, the financial institutions party thereto (the “Lenders”) and Union Bank of California, N.A. as administrative agent for the Lenders, pursuant to which the Lenders have agreed to make Loans to and issue Letters of Credit for the benefit of the Assignor;

 WHEREAS, as security for the Assignor’s Secured Obligations, the Assignor has assigned to the Agent, for the benefit of the Secured Parties, all of its right, title and interest under (but not any of the Assignor’s obligations, liabilities or duties with respect thereto) the Assigned Agreement (the “Assigned Rights”);